|March 19||Materials for the fifth lecture are now online.|

-|Feb 18||Materials for the first lecture are now online.|
+|Feb 19||Materials for the first lecture are now online.|

 It is hard to think of a technology that has more changed the way we live than the Internet.
 From the very way we communicate, access and exchange information, shop, pay, move, entertain, maintain friendship.
 At the same time, the Internet is inexorably growing, at an always faster pace: from 3 billion of connected hosts in 2015 to an estimated 4 billion in 2019.